Mindscape

 have now.
 Please tell me what to do!

-keep it.
-I just stared into space and my eyes
+I just stared into space and my eyes dripped of

-reached back into my heart and bitterness filled my
+into my heart and bitterness filled my mouth.
+I

-mouth.
-I began to scream and break things.
+began to scream and break things.
+I was blind.
 I was

-blind.
-I was blind with sorrow.
-But because I could
+blind with sorrow.
+But because I could not cry

 bitterness, I began to think of what to do.
 I will